ishfaqqayoom/ishfaqqayoom.github.io/README.md

 ### **SENIOR SOFTWARE DEVELOPER**
 ### Lelafe

-LeLafe is an IT services and software firm that specializes in providing high value solutions to our government, corporate and nonprofit clients by leveraging mature process and technology improvement techniques, innovative software, sub-contracting and IT talent augmentation
+LeLafe is an IT services and software firm that specializes in providing high value solutions to our government, corporate and nonprofit clients by leveraging mature process and technology improvement techniques, innovative software, sub-contracting and IT talent augmentation.
+My role as a developer is to translate UI designs into responsive web pages and integrate multiple modules.

 ### **LEAD REACT NATIVE DEVELOPER**
 ### NOQOD

 NOQOD is an online payment system.
 The app is used for money transfers, online payments, bill payments, bank deposits, etc. The app is created in react-native and mainly featured with libraries like Firebase( cloud messaging, push notification, crashlytics), Encryption, internationalization.
+Where my responsibilities vary from managing the team to providing efficient solutions for  NOQOD payments (customer) app.

 ### **REACT DEVELOPER**
 ### GRAPHIC WEAVE